topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/role.md

 contentclass: content-issue
 slug:

+ Each role is describes and offers guidelines about specific aspects of a [[Guild]]'s internal conversation.
 A role is a set of rules which govern which tasks and [[game move|game move]]s a player assigned that role can or must perform.

 ## Typical roles
 -   Leadership - required and automatic in each Guild.